MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-currentmediaitemavailable.md

 ---
 title: CurrentMediaItemAvailable Event of the AxWindowsMediaPlayer Object
-description: The CurrentMediaItemAvailable event occurs when a graphic metadata item in the current media item becomes available. ms.assetid: 7db62e6a-5f20-441a-801f-147ac386c5f8
+description: The CurrentMediaItemAvailable event occurs when a graphic metadata item in the current media item becomes available. | CurrentMediaItemAvailable Event of the AxWindowsMediaPlayer Object ms.assetid: 7db62e6a-5f20-441a-801f-147ac386c5f8
 keywords:
 - CurrentMediaItemAvailable Event of the AxWindowsMediaPlayer Object Windows Media Player